-Founded in 1988, Resource Consulting Group is celebrating its 30th anniversary this year.
-Michael Davis, the firm’s original founder and CEO, principally owns the independent firm.
+Founded in 1988, Resource Consulting Group is on the older side.
+Michael H. Davis, the firm’s original founder and CEO, principally owns the independent firm.
+He is a certified financial planner (CFP).
 Both AdvisoryHQ and the Financial Times ranked this firm one of the top in the nation in 2017.

 When you strike up a client relationship with this firm, it starts by exploring your current financial situation and where you want to end up before you select a service.
 But as you and your advisor become increasingly familiar with each other, you’ll work together to create a specific financial plan to meet your needs.
-This is the opposite of how most other firms do it, as typically a firm will have clients first select the services they need.
+This differs from how many other firms operate, which typically involves the firm asking clients to first select the services they need.

 Resource Consulting Group Investing Strategy

 Like most firms, your personal financial objectives, risk tolerance and time horizon shape your portfolio.
 But where this firm begins to differ is its focus on passive investments.
 The investments the firm uses in its client portfolios include index funds, passive mutual funds and investment trusts.

 Before it makes any specific investment decisions, the firm analyzes market data.
 To do this, Resource Consulting Group utilizes the services of Morningstar and DFA, which provide academic research.
 Factors the firm considers include a fund’s comparative performance, structure and turnover, as well as whether there are any options with low operating expenses.

 Capital Wealth Advisors (CWA) rounds out our list of Florida's top financial advisory firms.
 The firm works with high-net-worth individuals, non-high-net-worth individuals, pensions, profit sharing plans, charities, insurance companies and businesses.
 There is no minimum investment requirement at this firm.